 When it hit the market back in December 1999, the first-generation Insight was an odd-looking, two-seater minicar with a drag coefficient of 0.25—an extraordinary figure at the time.
 In Canada, its fuel combined city/highway consumption was rated at 3.6 L/100 km (or 4.5 L/100 km according to today’s Natural Resources Canada’s revised test procedures).
 The second-generation Insight was also an oddball from a design standpoint, but could now seat five people and consumed a combined average of 4.7 L/100 km (5.7 L/100 km by today’s standards).

 Like just about every hybrid model Honda ever produced for North America, Insight sales never picked up.
 Yet the company hasn’t thrown in the towel and is trying its luck once again.
-This time around, the 2019 Honda Insight is largely based on the Honda Civic, sharing some body panels, but boasts a different exterior design.
+This time around, the 2019 Honda Insight is largely based on the Honda Civic, but boasts a different exterior design.
 It also distinguishes itself from the two previous generations with a conventional trunk instead of featuring a liftback.

 Seeking to rival the Toyota Prius, the Hyundai IONIQ and the Kia Niro, the Insight is equipped with an Atkinson-cycle, 1.5-litre four-cylinder engine, two electric motors and a 1.1-kWh battery pack.
 Combined output is rated at 151 horsepower, while the propulsion electric motor provides up to 197 pound-feet of torque, and the second electric motor acts as a starter/generator.
 Zero to 100 km/h is achieved in just under 9.0 seconds, which is adequate given its fuel-sipping mission.